-It’s that party season again!
+It’s that party season again.
+The season to be jolly!

-How can you have a great time without depriving yourself or putting on lots of weight?
+So, how can you have a great time without depriving yourself or putting on lots of weight?

 These Are the Fundamentals: